-For students who do not pass the subject in the final exam call (convocatoria ordinaria), the marks of activities already passed will be conserved for the resit/retake exam call (convocatoria extraordinaria).
-If an activity is not recoverable, its assessment will be preserved for the resit/retake exam call (convocatoria extraordinaria).
+For students who do not pass the subject in the final exam call (convocatoria ordinaria), the marks of activities already passed will be conserved for the resit/retake examcall (convocatoria extraordinaria).
+If an activity is not recoverable, its assessment will be preserved for the resit/retake exam call (convocatoria extraordinaria) even if it has not been passed.
 In the case of the passed recoverable activities, the student will have the opportunity to receive an alternative evaluation of those activities in the resit/retake exam call and, in that case, the final grade of the activity will correspond to the latter grade obtained.

-The qualification of the passed activities in any call, except for the partial tests, will be conserved for the next academic year at the request of the student, provided that it is equal or superior to 5 and the training activities and evaluation criteria of the subject are not modified in the next academic year.
-The failure of a student to attend the partial 1 and partial 2 tests will automatically result in her/him receiving a "Failure to attend; (no presentado).
+The mark of the passed activities in any call, except for the final exam, will be conserved for the subsequent academic year at the request of the student, provided that mark is equal or greater than 50% and that the activities and evaluation criteria of the subject remain unchanged prior to the beginning of that academic year.

+he failure of a student to attend the final exam will automatically result in her/him receiving a "Failure to attend; (no presentado).
 If the student has not passed any compulsory evaluation activity, the maximum final grade will be 40%.